 Two Cross-Site Scripting vulnerabilities exists in the playlist functionality of WordPress.
 These issues can be exploited by convincing an Editor or Administrator into uploading a malicious MP3 file.
-Once uploaded the issues can be triggered by a Contributor or higher using the playlist shortcode.
+Once uploaded the issues can be triggered by a Contributor or higher using the

 This issue was successfully tested on the WordPress version 4.5.3.

 These issues are resolved in WordPress version 4.7.3.